manaswikamila05/8-Week-SQL-Challenge/Case Study # 4 - Data Bank/A. Customer Nodes Exploration.md

 ###  5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
 - reallocation days metric: days taken to reallocate to a different node
 - Percentile found by partitioning the dataset by regions and arranging it in ascending order of reallocation_days
-- 95th percentile - > 95% of the values are less than or equal to the current value.
+- 95th percentile -> 95% of the values are less than or equal to the current value.

-- Found the average of the reallocation_days per region
+**95th percentile**
 ```sql
 with reallocation_days_cte as(
 select *, (datediff(end_date,start_date)) as reallocation_days